Kas7if/kas7if/README.md

 Currently a CS Junior @Depaul
 Open to internships and other openings!
-My interests are AI, ML, Data, Product Management
+My interests are Fullstack, AI, ML, Data, Product Management

 <!--